MarcoLeongDev/awesome-steam-deck/README.md

 # Awesome Steam Deck

-This is a curation of useful resources on Steam Deck.
+This is a mindful curation of useful resources on Steam Deck.

-*🚧 Under construction 🚧*

 ## Table of content
 - [Awesome Steam Deck](#awesome-steam-deck)